veritrans/veritrans-android/documentation.md

 In case of core flow use following information to do transactions -

 1) Credit/Debit -
+    For credit/debit card transaction follow the steps given bellow:
+    1) Add card type information in transaction request object.
+    2) Get token using getToken() of sdk.
+    3) If secure flow is enabled then we will get redirect_url which will take user to web page for 3d secure validation.
+    4) After successful validation do charge api call using paymentUsingCard().

+#### Card Type details -
 * There are **3 types** of flow for **card payments**.
 **1. _One click_**
 **2. _Two click_**